ying1488/media/README.md

 ## Features
 Add New Artists: Easily expand the catalogue with new names.
-Generate Album Lists: Automatically create detailed lists of albums and other works for each artist.
+Generate Album Lists: Automatically create lists of albums and other works for each artist.
-Enhance with Visuals: Add compelling pictures to bring artists and their work to life.
+Enhance with Visuals: Add pictures to bring artists and their work to life.

 ## Getting Started
 Installation: